carbon-language/carbon-lang/docs/design/expressions/comparison_operators.md

   return Ordering.Equivalent.(Ordered.Compare)(o);
 }
 external impl like MyInt as OrderedWith(like MyFloat);
-external impl like MyFloat as OrderedWith(like MyFloat) {
+external impl like MyFloat as OrderedWith(like MyInt) {
   fn Compare[me: Self](other: Self) -> Ordering {
     return Reverse(other.(OrderedWith(Self).Compare)(me));
   }